Community Renaissance Fund

 How does Community Renaissance Fund spend its money?

 Community Renaissance Fund directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Community Renaissance Fund tax-deductible?